 A Negative result is indicated by the presence of a reddish-purple control line and the presence of a corresponding reddish-purple test line.

 A Negative result can be read as soon as both the control and test lines have formed.
 Wait the full 5 minutes before reading a presumptive positive result.
 Results are stable up to 60 minutes.

 A Positive result is indicated by a reddish-purple control line and the absence of the corresponding test line for any particular drug within the testing panel.

 The intensity of the test Lines may vary.
 Any line, without regard to intensity, color or size, indicates a Negative result for that drug.

 The multi-drug strips consist of the top control line and two test regions (labeled T1 and T2 below) representing each of the multi-drugs.

 T1 corresponds with: OPI, BZO, OXY test results

 T2 corresponds with: AMP, BAR, BUP test results

-This diagram shows an Positive result for BZO and BUP and a Negative result for OPI, AMP, BAR and OXY
+This diagram shows a positive result for BZO and BUP and a negative result for OPI, AMP, BAR and OXY